NYC Restaurants Where Kids Eat Free

 280 Watchogue Road, near Livermore Avenue, in Westerleigh

 This Staten Island bistro offers free pizza seminars for children younger than 13 on Mondays and Tuesdays from 5 to 7:30pm with the purchase of a full-price adult meal.
 Children get to prepare individual pies in and then eat them.
 Reservations are required.
-If you don't make the pizza-making night, Thursdays evenings feature a balloon artist.
+If you don't make the pizza-making night, Thursdays evenings feature a balloon artist starting at 6pm.

 Scottadito Osteria Toscana – Park Slope, Brooklyn